imchillin/Anamnesis/README.md

 Anamnesis is the successor to [Concept Matrix (CMTool)](https://github.com/imchillin/CMTool).

-As of April 16th 2021, this project remains a work in progress and is not currently in a state to replace CMTool.
-Please do not download the code expecting it to work like CMTool.

 We actively encourage people to contribute to the project with their forks to improve the tool overall.
 With this said, we are **not** supporting builds done via forks and, if you've received a release of the tool from any repo that isn't [imchillin/Anamnesis](https://github.com/imchillin/Anamnesis), you are encouraged to bring the issue up with the person who packaged the build, as it will inevitably contain code we're unfamiliar with.

 ## Getting Started